Michael Johnson (Australian politician)

-Michael Andrew Johnson (born 31 January 1970), an Australian federal politician, was a member of the Australian House of Representatives for the seat of Ryan, Queensland, from 2001 to 2010, representing the Liberal Party from November 2001 to May 2010 and then as an independent from May 2010 until he was defeated at the 2010 federal election in August 2010.
+Michael Andrew Johnson (born 31 January 1970) is a Hong Kong-born Australian former politician who was a member of the House of Representatives for the seat of Ryan in Queensland from 2001 to 2010, representing the Liberal Party from November 2001 to May 2010 and then as an independent from May 2010 until he was defeated by Liberal National member Jane Prentice at the 2010 federal election.

 Early years and education

-He was born in Hong Kong, and was educated at St. Peters Lutheran College and later at the University of Queensland, the University of Cambridge, where he obtained an MPhil, and the University of Birmingham, where he obtained a master's degree in international studies.
+He was born in Hong Kong, and was educated at St. Peters Lutheran College and later at the University of Queensland, the University of Cambridge, where he obtained an MPhil, and the University of Birmingham, where he obtained an Master of International Studies.
 He was the Australian Chevening Scholar in 1994, the Charles Hawker Memorial Scholar in 1996 and was a 2004 graduate of Harvard Kennedy School’s Executive Leaders’ Program at Harvard.
-He lives in Brisbane's western suburbs with his wife, Huyen, and their son Ryan.
-Huyen went on and became a teacher.
-After leaving his political life he started to run a privately owned business networking company (East Coast Forum) with Huyen and Ryan that both help out.
-Michael is also the current chairman of (Orbitz Elevators).

 Johnson was a barrister and a university tutor and lecturer before entering politics.
 He was named in 2007 as a Young Global Leader (YGL) by the Geneva-based World Economic Forum (WEF).
-He is Chairman of the Australia-China Business Forum, and is a Member of the Asia Society's International Advisory Board and sits on the Australian Advisory Board.
+He was Chairman of the Australia-China Business Forum, and was a Member of the Asia Society's International Advisory Board and sits on the Australian Advisory Board.

 Political career

-Johnson first sought to gain Liberal endorsement for Ryan, following the retirement of long-serving member, John Moore.
+In February 2001, Johnson first sought to gain Liberal endorsement for Ryan, following the retirement of long-serving member, John Moore.
 Factional rivalries between Johnson and other candidates for preselection led to rampant branch stacking.
 Johnson had been expected to win preselection, having arranged many of the new members in local branches.
 He was accused by opponents in the party of signing up ethnic Chinese with only limited connections to the Liberal Party, many from outside the Ryan electorate, and in at least one case, outside Australia.
-Unfortunately for Johnson, it was revealed he had failed to properly renounce his British citizenship and was ruled ineligible to contest preselection.
+Unfortunately for Johnson, it was revealed he had failed to properly renounce his British citizenship and was ruled ineligible to contest preselection per Section 44 of the Australian Constitution.
 Former state Liberal President Bob Tucker won preselection for the by-election, losing that contest to Labor's Leonie Short.
-However, by the time of the 2001 Federal election, Johnson had sorted out his citizenship and won Liberal preselection.
+However, by the time of the federal election in October, Johnson had sorted out his citizenship and won Liberal preselection.
 He then easily took the seat back from Short on an eight-point swing.

 There have also been public allegations regarding internal party funds, what he describes as his "unorthodox" fundraising of asking businesses for fees for introductions he facilitates in his capacity as an MP, and the alleged improper use of a publicly funded vehicle.

-Johnson previously held the position of Opposition Whip in the Federal Liberal Party.
-He resigned from the post when allegations that he had misused his taxpayer funded vehicle were investigated.
+Johnson also held the position of Opposition Whip in the federal Liberal Party from February 2008 to February 2010.
+He resigned from the post when allegations that he had misused his taxpayer-funded vehicle were investigated.